zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

-# Step-by-Step Guide
+# Step-by-step Guide

-This guide provides a complete example of converting a Pytorch neural network into its FHE-friendly quantized counterpart.
+This guide provides a complete example of converting a PyTorch neural network into its FHE-friendly, quantized counterpart.
 It focuses on Quantization Aware Training a simple network on a synthetic data-set.

-In general, quantization can be carried out in two different ways: either during training with Quantization Aware Training (QAT), or after the training phase with Post-Training Quantization (PTQ).
+In general, quantization can be carried out in two different ways: either during training with Quantization Aware Training (QAT) or after the training phase with Post-Training Quantization (PTQ).

-Regarding FHE-friendly neural networks, Quantization Aware Training is the best way to reach optimal accuracy under [FHE constrains](../README.md#current-limitations).
+Regarding FHE-friendly neural networks, QAT is the best way to reach optimal accuracy under [FHE constrains](../README.md#current-limitations).
 This technique allows weights and activations to be reduced to very low bit-widths (e.g. 2-3 bits), which, combined with pruning, can keep accumulator bit-widths low.

-Concrete-ML uses a third party library, [Brevitas](https://github.com/Xilinx/brevitas) to perform QAT for Pytorch NNs, but other options exist for other frameworks such as Keras/Tensorflow.
+Concrete-ML uses the third party library [Brevitas](https://github.com/Xilinx/brevitas) to perform QAT for PyTorch NNs, but options exist for other frameworks such as Keras/Tensorflow.

 Several [demos and tutorials](../getting-started/showcase.md) that use Brevitas are available in Concrete-ML library, such as the [CIFAR classification tutorial](https://github.com/zama-ai/concrete-ml-internal/blob/main/use_case_examples/cifar_brevitas_finetuning/CifarQuantizationAwareTraining.ipynb).